englekk/handbook-docs/Fuse/06 - Data Binding.md

 	<Button Clicked="{clickHandler}" Text="Click me!" />

 You can read more about this in the @(FuseJS) section.

-## $(Data Context)

-At any point in a Fuse `Node` tree, there is a *data context*.
-A data binding on any node will be relative to the current data context on the node.
-By default, this data context is `null`, and any data binding will just return null or empty values.

-To set the data context, you typically add a *behavior* to a node that provides the data context, such as a `<JavaScript>` tag.
-When using a `<JavaScript>` tag, the `module.exports` from the module specified will become the data context of the node the.

-Some behaviors, such as `<Each>` will take objects from the current data context and specify different data contexts for each child node.

 > ## Other data sources